tardate/LittleArduinoProjects/Electronics101/CD4069/HiZAmplifier/README.md

-# #xxx CD4069 High-impedance Amplifier
+# #745 CD4069 High-impedance Amplifier

 An unusual use of the unbuffered CD4069 inverter - as a high-impedance amplifier.